JanisE/who_is_who_in_socionics/README.md

 ## Usage

-Fill in the type and person list in the text box, and click on `Saglabāt`.
+Fill in the type and person list in the text box, and click on `Save`.

-Configuration sample:
+Configuration example:

 ```
 # You can write notes on lines that start with a hash symbol,